google/codeworld/web/help/GuideUnit1.md

 `circle`    | `Number`           | `Picture`
 `rectangle` | `(Number, Number)` | `Picture`

-(In addition to this, **`&`** is a binary operator.
-It's a kind of function, too, but it looks different because it is a symbol, rather than a name.)
+(In addition to this, you've used **`&`** , which is a binary operator.
+It's a kind of function too, but it looks different because it is a symbol, rather than a name.)

 **Applying** a function means using the function to describe its result for